jamesmorrison/cloudflare-access-sso/README.md

 );
 ```

-Optionally, two additional constants can also be set:
+Optionally, four additional constants can also be set:

 `CF_ACCESS_ATTEMPTS` The number of attempts to login via Cloudflare Access.